 Share Your Beliefs, Provide Counterarguments, and Commit Fully

 As owners we are obligated to voice our reservations when we feel uncomfortable with a plan.
 We don’t stand back and let bad decisions get made, we offer our beliefs, provide counter arguments such as anecdotes, data or our own values.
 We provide alternative options if possible, but know that simply sharing our discomfort and asking for confirmation from others is enough.
 We understand the difference between “one-way-door” decisions and reversible decisions.
 We argue our point and accept the outcome, even if we disagree.
 Once a decision has been made, we commit to it fully.

 Vocally Self Critical

 We aren’t afraid to own our shortcomings and mistakes.
 We make honest assessments of ourselves so we can improve as individuals and as a team.

-We seek out and retain the best talent.
-We are open and systematic about hiring and promotion decisions, not political nor bureaucratic.
+We seek out and retain diverse talent with proven track records and high growth potential.
+We systematically engineer our teams to avoid groupthink.
+We are open and process-driven with hiring and promotion decisions, not political nor bureaucratic.
 We actively encourage people to move throughout the organization and take new roles that grow them.
 Everybody participates in the coaching and development of others, including peers, subordinates, and superiors.